EdBarrancos/Julia-Object-System-PAVA/README.md

 - [x] At the end of the generic function call, we need to call the first most specific method (first on the `effective_methods` list).
 For this, we may need to inject an extra argument to a method when we define it (the rest of the list). **Addressed in: 2.9 Generic Function Calls**
 - [ ] When the called function does not have any applicable method to the arguments given.
 Currently Im just throwing an error, but we need to call the generic function *non_applicable_method*. **Addressed in: 2.9 Generic Function Calls**
+  - Kind of done.
+But throws an error, because we need built in types first, because it receives a Tuple of Arguments as an argument

 ##### Issues